 St. Martin is not all about eating or laying on the beach.
 There are lots of fun activities for those who want to sail, parasail, explore, etc. Check out all there is to do here: http://www.caribbeanvacationactivities.com/SXM/st_martin.html.

 Definitely airport beach on the French side of the island.
 Leave time for traffic to and from.
-Another great option is renting ATVs and taking the coastal highway--Nasa Rentals were affordable, and a really fun way to see the French and Dutch sides of St Maarten. about 8 years ago
+Another great option is renting ATVs and taking the coastal highway--Nasa Rentals were affordable, and a really fun way to see the French and Dutch sides of St Maarten. over 8 years ago